codalab/worksheets-examples/01-nli/README.md

     $ cl upload src
     $ ./train.sh

 Go ahead and do this now.
-For instance, you can change within `src/models.py`:
+For instance, you can add another layer to the `ConvNetEncoder` within `src/models.py`:

 ```python
 class ConvNetEncoder(nn.Module):